awsdocs/aws-doc-sdk-examples/resources/cdk/javascript_example_code_polly_aws_service/README.md

 ## Customization

-To use these template files to create your AWS CDK app, modify the ``setup.ts`` file to include the AWS resources that you want the AWS CDK to generate.
+To use these template files to create your AWS CDK app, modify the ``setup.ts`` file to include the AWS resources that you want the AWS CDK to generate, and update the ``package.json`` to include all required Amazon S3 package from the AWS Construct Library.
+To avoid errors, make sure all CDK dependencies have the same version.
+For example, ``"@aws-cdk/aws-s3: "1.79.0"``.
 For more information, see the [AWS CDK Developer Guide](https://docs.aws.amazon.com/cdk/latest/guide).

 To download the necessary dependent packages in order to run your AWS CDK app, first run the following command from within this folder: